fcrepo4-archive/fcrepo-fedora3-federation-connector/README.md

 This fedoration connector allows exposure of fedora 3 content in a running fedora 3 repository to appear within a fedora 4 repository.
 To use this code, you'd need to have access to a fedora 3 repository.

+## Organization

+This module has 2 sub-modules.

+### local-legacy-fedora3

+A sub module that builds  jar file of a build of fedora 3 for use in cargo to support integration testing.

+### fcrepo-fedora3-federation-connector

+A federation connector with unit and integration tests rigging to expose fedora 3 conent in a fedora 4 repository.

 [Design Documentation](https://wiki.duraspace.org/display/FF/Design+-+Fedora+3+to+4+Upgrade)

 ## Fetching the source code